Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/01-introduction.md

 Here are some tips to prevent damage to the electronics:
 - **Keep the electronics inside the ESD bag** right until you are asked to install them.
 - **Always touch the sides of the board** while manipulating with it.
-Avoid touching the chips, capacitors and other parts of the electronics.
+Avoid touching the chips, capacitors, and other parts of the electronics.
 - **Before you touch the electronics**, use any conductive (steel) structure nearby to neutralize any electro-static energy.
 - **Be extra cautious in rooms with carpets**, which are a source of electrostatic energy.
 - Clothes made of wool and certain synthetic fabrics can easily gather static electricity.
 It is safer to wear **cotton clothing**.